 My hope is that it will find a wide readership outside academic circles, because I think Jane’s story is just so fascinating.

 Your biography opens with a captivating sentence: “Jane Elizabeth Manning James has haunted me for more than a decade.”
 What do you mean?

 I started working on a project about nineteenth-century African American and Native American Mormons in 2005, and one of the first sources that captured my attention was Jane James’s short autobiography, which she dictated sometime between 1902 and her death in 1908.

 But the more I worked on that project, the more I felt like I kept getting drawn back to Jane’s story—she seemed to just keep popping up.
 And she was fascinating—each detail was tantalizing, tempting me to look for more.

 The project I was working on couldn’t focus on her, but my file of evidence about her seemed to grow larger every time I sat down to work, so finally I decided to write the biography.

 I joke that I made a deal with Jane: I would write her biography if she would then leave me alone.
 We’ll see if she holds up her end of the bargain!

-Why do you refer to Jane Manning James by her first name throughout the book?
+Why does Quincy Newell refer to Jane Manning James by her first name throughout the book?